SwissDataScienceCenter/renku/docs/docs/10-users/95-knowledge-base/00-faq.md

 language in Renku.

-You can [configure a custom environment for your Renku session](10-users/60-sessions/guides/20-create-environment-with-custom-packages-installed.md), and even [ use your own docker image for a Renku session](10-users/60-sessions/guides/45-use-your-own-docker-image-for-renku-session.md).
+You can [configure a custom environment for your Renku session](/docs/users/sessions/guides/environments/create-environment-with-custom-packages-installed), and even [use your own docker image for a Renku session](/docs/users/sessions/guides/environments/use-your-own-docker-image-for-renku-session).

 ### Can I keep a session running after I close the browser?